petersilva/drobo-utils/trunk/README.txt

    best to restart it daily, or use it when necessary, but not leave it on for days.

+   After you resize luns, droboview gets confused, you need to exit and restart.

 Building a debian package: